Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Conclusion

 \section{Conclusion}

-Our contribution is, first, to introduce a dataset of cryptic crossword clues and answers that can be used as a task for future work and, second, to offer a set of benchmarks and models that attempt to solve the task.

-In particular, we found that a T5-based solution, with curriculum learning, shows some promise at solving cryptic crossword clues.
-It achieves this success despite being exposed in its early training phase to only a small subset of the sub-tasks (namely descrambling and definition matching) that are core parts of solving cryptic crossword clues.
-In future work, it may be possible to extend this approach to a wider variety of sub-tasks by using heuristics to generate additional curricular datasets.

-That said, an approach which requires enumerating possible clue types is inherently limited by the time and imagination of the people training the model.
-Expert humans flexibly learn and adapt to new clue types and recognize novel ways in which they are combined.
-For instance, a recent cryptic crossword contained the clue: "Auntie is primed for college, briefly (3)."
-The answer is ``UNI'', which is derived by taking the "prime number" letters of "auntie" (namely, the letters in positions 2, 3, and 5).
-These form the answer ``UNI'', which is a synonym for "college."
-There are no clues like this in our database, but an expert solver can draw on their experience to understand how to solve this clue.

-Being able to solve novel clue types like this points to the need for a system which can draw on a rich base of lexical and linguistic knowledge like that contained in T5 (that "college" and "uni" are synonyms, that the word "prime" has a meaning in math, that "briefly" indicates that the word being clued is a shortening of a longer word "university").
-But it also needs to be able to more flexibly learn different kinds of wordplay functions and how to functionally compose them to create the answer word.
-Given the need to learn novel functions, it may be worth exploring other approaches to this problem, like the compositional recursive learner \citep{chang2019automatically} or the recursive routing network \cite{cases-etal-2019-recursive}.
+In this paper we introduce a dataset of cryptic crossword clues that can be used as a challenging new benchmark task and develop a novel curricular approach that considerably improves performance on the benchmark.
+We further characterize the problem with three non-neural baselines and provide methods for investigating model behavior, including a simple descrambling task and an experiment that explores what T5 learns about compositional task structure.
+Lastly we introduce a challenging word-initial datasplit to evaluate a model's ability to achieve compositional generalization.
+These contributions demonstrate why this task is worth studying and how it may be relevant to related problems.
+For example, our curricular approach may be useful in other settings where focused linguistic capabilities are required.

+Pretrained contextual embedding models like T5, which draw on a rich base of lexical and linguistic knowledge from pretraining, are a promising candidate for the type of flexibility needed to solve this sort of puzzle.
+However, T5 does not initially succeed at the task, and although our curricular approach considerably improves task performance, cryptics remain an unsolved problem.
+Although one might initially think that a character-level tokenization scheme would be necessary for this task, Sections \ref{analysis:length} and \ref{analysis: descramble} suggest that T5 \textit{can} unscramble words (under appropriate generalization splits) and \textit{does} learn a correspondence between a word's tokens and the word's total length.

-In that sense, we believe that the cryptic crossword task serves as a good candidate task for those interested in building NLP systems that can apply linguistic knowledge in more creative, flexible, and human-like ways.
+Given the success of our curricular approach, future work might combine new synthetic datasets under a learned curriculum schedule.
+In any case, an approach that fully solves this problem will need to more flexibly learn different kinds of wordplay functions and how to functionally compose them to produce the answer word.
+In that sense, we believe that the cryptic crossword task serves as a good benchmark for those interested in building NLP systems that can apply linguistic and meta-linguistic knowledge in more creative, flexible, and human-like ways.